najeebib/najeebib/README.md

 I'm a software developer, specializing in building exceptional websites, mobile applications and games, and everything in between.

 👀 I'm interested in Fullstack development and Games.
 🌱 I’m currently learning AI, machine learning, neural networks and deep learning.
-📖 In the near future I want to learn DevOps
+📖 In the near future I want to learn DevOps.
 💬 Ask me about anything at all!
 📫 Say Hi via  najeebibraheem1999@hotmail.com.